-WHERE topicid=v is a syntactically valid SQL statement, and that the query contains the substring OR 1=1" (where OR 1=1 is a common tautology that can lead to SQL injection attacks).
-Hampi finds a string value that satisfies the constraints, or answers that no satisfying value exists (for the above example, string 1 OR 1=1 is a solution).
+HAMPI's input language can encode queries such as: "Find a string v of size 12 characters, such that the SQL query SELECT msg FROM messages WHERE topicid=v is a syntactically valid SQL statement, and that the query contains the substring OR 1=1" (OR 1=1 is a common tautology that can lead to SQL injection attacks).
+HAMPI finds a string value that satisfies the constraints, or answers that no satisfying value exists (for the above example, string 1 OR 1=1 is a solution).

-Hampi works in four steps: First, normalize the input constraints, and generates what we refer to as the core string constraints.
-The core string constraints are expressions of the form $v \in R$ or $v \notin R$ , where v is a fixed-size string variable, and R is a regular expression.
-Second, translate these core string constraints into a quantifier-free logic of bit-vectors.
+At a high level, HAMPI works as follows: First, HAMPI normalizes the input constraints, and generates what we refer to as the core string constraints.
+The core string constraints are expressions of the form $v \in R$ or $v \notin R$, where v is a bounded string variable, and R is a regular expression.
+Second, HAMPI translates these core string constraints into a quantifier-free logic of bit-vectors.
 A bit-vector is a fixed-size, ordered, list of bits.
-The fragment of bit-vector logic that Hampi uses contains standard Boolean operations, extracting sub-vectors, and comparing bit-vectors.
-Third, hand over the bit-vector constraints to STP [15], a constraint solver for bit-vectors and arrays.
-Fourth, if STP reports that the constraints are unsatisfiable, then Hampi reports the same.
+The fragment of bit-vector logic that HAMPI uses contains standard Boolean operations, extracting sub-vectors, and comparing bit-vectors.
+Third, HAMPI hands over the bit-vector constraints to STP [18], a constraint solver for bitvectors and arrays.
+Finally, if STP reports that the constraints are unsatisfiable, then HAMPI reports the same.
 Otherwise, STP reports that the input constraints are satisfiable, and generates a satisfying assignment in its bit-vector language.
-Hampi decodes this to output a string solution.
+HAMPI decodes this to output a string solution.